10 Blog Writing Ideas: Say Goodbye to Writers Block

-You know your insurance company needs a blog.
+You know your company needs a blog.
 After all, it’s a great way to maintain an active website with a high Google ranking.
 It’s also the best way to give customers—and potential customers—the information they want, something that’s more important now than ever.

 According to HubSpot, 78 percent of Internet users research products online.
 Furthermore, companies that blog experience 55 percent more web traffic than those that don’t, and 57 percent of companies have gained business through blogging.

-You need an insurance blog.
+You need an blog.
 Specifically, you need an active blog with new posts made regularly.
 So why don’t you have one?

 If you’re like many companies, the problem is simple.
 You don’t know what your insurance company should write about.
-Luckily, there are a lot of great insurance blog topics for you to consider.
+Luckily, there are a lot of great blog topics for you to consider.

 - How-to advice: Your blog should not be a sales pitch.
 It should be full of helpful information to empower buying decisions.
 If someone comes across your blog while searching for answers to a question, your company gains exposure and presents itself as a helpful authority.
 If your company blog develops a reputation as a good source for advice, people will keep coming back to it, encouraging customer loyalty.